About Martha Ives · CV · Contact

 I’ve loved to draw for as long as I can remember.
 When I was a child my father would bring home paper from his office— he worked for a printing company and there was always lots of paper on hand—and I would draw ladies with big hats and beautiful dresses and dogs and cats dressed up for outings in the park, sitting on benches holding ice cream cones or flowers.

 Printmaking was the very first art class that I took as an art major at Antioch College.
 Many years later, in 2008, I decided I would give printmaking another try.
-I enrolled at the Art Students League, taking classes from Sylvie Covey, Michael Pellettieri, Bill Behnken, and Rick Pantell.
-Much to my delight, I discovered that I love making prints.
+I enrolled at the Art Students League and discovered much to my delight that I love making prints.
 I love the planning, the process, and the richness and feel of the paper.

 Contact Information